JOHN 3:16 REFERS TO BODILY IMMORTALITY

 Though grace is shown to the wicked, they do not learn righteousness; even in a land of uprightness they go on doing evil and regard not the majesty of the LORD.
 (Isaiah 26:10)

-Notice in the verse above that God may accept the wicked for a season in the hope they will learn to behave righteously.
+Notice in the verse above that God may accept the wicked for a season in the hope he will learn to behave righteously.
 Isn’t that just as true today?

 “Those who cling to worthless idols forfeit the grace that could be theirs.”
 (Jonah 2:8)